Planning a family vacation to Miami or Fort Lauderdale? Then keep reading to learn about some fun things to do in Fort Lauderdale with kids.

-With over 3,000 hours of sunshine each year, many beautiful beaches, and more restaurants and museums to visit than you can manage in one trip, Fort Lauderdale is a fun family destination.
+With over 3,000 hours of sunshine each year, many beautiful beaches, and more restaurants and variety museums such as art museum and more to visit than you can manage in one trip, Fort Lauderdale is a fun family destination.

 On the Atlantic Coast in South Florida, there are many towns and cities with Miami and Fort Lauderdale being the biggest.
 Fort Lauderdale is a family favorite because of the unlimited amount of things to do for kids.